Hugo gabán

 A February exhibit at Hugo Gabán, Gender Fluidity in its Complexity, explores “the three-dimensional ensemble of instruments expressing the deepest understanding for gender fluidity.”
 It includes his documentary MUXE: The Language of Art & Culture, about gender fluidity in Mexico’s Oaxaca state.
 The documentary is set to be screened at several locations in Kansas City and two in Chicago, as well as in Oaxaca, Guadalajara, and Mexico City, Ximello-Salido says.

-Currently exhibiting at The Nelson-Atkins Museum of Art
+Previously exhibited at The Nelson-Atkins Museum of Art

 The Fineness of Gender Fluidity, 2023